Scrabble Australia »

 Australian Masters and State Challenge

-Twenty of the top players play the Australian Masters as a round robin in Melbourne in September.
+Twenty of the top players hope to play the Australian Masters as a round robin in Melbourne in September.

 At the same time, teams of three players from each of seven states or territories